AgnieszkaMucha/ModelStandardowy/index.md

 ### C++ or Py?
 This is the question...
 > Well, why not trying both?
-Below you can find example of the same analysis in ROOT in C++ and Python scenario [3]:
+Below you can find an example of the same analysis in ROOT in C++ and Python scenario [3]:
    - [ROOT C++](Files/Tutorial-ROOT.pdf)
    - [PyROOT](Files/Tutorial-PyROOT_2018.pdf)
 - Have a look at [PyROOT](https://root.cern/manual/python/) webpage.